AnInsomniacy/turdus_m3rula_GUI/README.md

 Turdus Merula GUI is a PyQt-based application that wraps the functionality of turdus_m3rula tools into a user-friendly interface.
 It supports both A9 and A10 devices with tethered and untethered downgrade options.

 > **IMPORTANT:** This GUI is only a wrapper.
 The core downgrade tool `turdus_m3rula` is NOT included and must be properly set up separately before using this interface.
+To set up turdus_m3rula:
+>
+> 1. Download the turdus_m3rula package from its official source
+> 2. Place the entire turdus_m3rula folder directly in this project's root directory
+> 3. Do not modify the folder structure or rename any components
+> 4. Use the "Set Tool Permissions" button within the application to set the correct permissions
+>
+> The application will expect to find the turdus_m3rula tools at the path: `./turdus_m3rula/bin/`

 ## Features